diprog/python-tls-client-async/README.md

 The fork was created due to the lack of updates in the original repository, while the underlying GoLang library [tls-client](https://github.com/bogdanfinn/tls-client) continues to evolve actively.
 This project aims to keep up with the latest developments in the GoLang library and provide a modern, asynchronous interface for Python users.

+## Upcoming Breaking Changes 🚧

+The library plans several breaking changes in future major releases to improve maintainability and reduce technical
+debt:

+### Key Changes Planned:

+1. **Syntax Divergence from `requests`**
+    - The API will evolve to be less similar to `requests` to avoid dependency on its internal implementations.
+    - This may affect session/request patterns and method signatures.

+2. **Direct Import of `CaseInsensitiveDict`**
+    - The current custom `CaseInsensitiveDict` (copied from `requests.structures`) will be replaced by direct imports from `requests` or standard library alternatives.
+    - Users relying on `async_tls_client.structures.CaseInsensitiveDict` should prepare for import path changes.

+3. **Standard `http.cookiejar.CookieJar` Implementation**
+    - The custom `RequestsCookieJar` (borrowed from `requests`) will be replaced with `http.cookiejar.CookieJar` for cookie management.
+    - This may impact cookie handling APIs and persistence behavior.

+4. **Response Class Refactoring**
+    - The `Response` class may undergo structural changes to simplify implementation and align with modern Python practices.
+    - Potential impacts include changes to attribute access, content handling, or JSON parsing methods.

+### Recommendations:

+- Monitor changelogs for deprecation warnings in future minor releases
+- Avoid direct reliance on internal modules like `async_tls_client.structures` or `async_tls_client.cookies`
+- Consider contributing feedback on the proposed changes through GitHub issues

 ## Installation 📦